 at around 12 weeks.
 The ultrasound must be performed between 11 weeks 5 days and 13 weeks 5 days in order for the Nuchal Translucency test to be possible.
 The test involves measuring the nuchal fold at the back of the baby’s neck and the Nasal bone.
 The measurement will be combined with other information, such as your age, in order to assess the chances that your baby has Down syndrome.

 Another form of screening for Down syndrome has also become available in the UK recently.
-Non-invasive Prenatal Testing or NIPT is a blood test that can detect babies at risk of Down syndrome
+Non-invasive Prenatal Testing or NIPT is a blood test that can detect babies at high probability of Down syndrome

 .
-NIPT can be performed at any time after 10 weeks and it is more than 99% effective at detecting Down syndrome.
-This means that 99 out of 100 babies with Down syndrome would be given a high risk NIPT result.
+NIPT can be performed at any time after 10 weeks and it is highly effective at detecting Down syndrome.

 What Happens Next?